Top 50 Desktop Support Interview Questions and Answers

 DHCP stands for dynamic host configuration protocol.
 It is used to allocate IP addresses to a large number of the computer system in a network.
 It helps in managing a large number of IP’s very easily.

 3) What is the scope and super scope?

 The scope consists of an IP address like gateway IP, subnet mask, DNS server IP.
 It can be used to communicate with the other PCs in the network.
 The superscope becomes when you combine two or more scopes together.

 4) What is DNS?

-DNS mean Domain Naming Service and it is used for resolving IP addresses to name and names to IP address.
+DNS means Domain Naming Service, and it is used for resolving IP addresses to name and names to IP address.
 DNS is like a translator for computers, computers understand the number and not the alphabet.
-For example, if we type like hotmail.com, the computer don’t understand this so they use DNS which converts (hotmail.com) into (numbers) and then executes the command.
+For example, if we type like hotmail.com, the computer doesn’t understand this, so they use DNS which converts (hotmail.com) into (numbers) and then executes the command.

 5) What is forward and reverse lookup in DNS?